Use Case: A Document Retrieval System

 Description

-A document retrieval system, also called document search, is a system that returns whole documents relevant to the query.
+A document search system, also called document retrieval, is a system that returns whole documents relevant to the query.

-• Word-based approaches, such as Elasticsearch, are not enough for your use case.
+- Word-based approaches like Elasticsearch are not enough for your use case.

-When compared to a question answering system, document retrieval is faster and cheaper.
+Document search is faster and cheaper than a question answering system.
 It can even work on the CPU in production.
-Also, the document-retrieval models available are very powerful already so domain adaptation is easier than it is for question answering.
+Also, the document-search models available are very powerful already, so domain adaptation is easier than it is for question answering.

 An example of document search

-Here's what a document retrieval system looks like:
+Here's what a document search system looks like:

 Data